 HPV causes genital warts, the second most common sexually transmitted infection.
 In men, warts can develop on the penis, scrotum, urethra (the tube which urine goes through from the bladder to the penis), the upper thighs and on, or inside, the anus.
 Both men and women are affected but the problem is much more common in men.
 UK-wide data on the number of cases of warts is not available but HPV Action estimates that about 40,000 cases are diagnosed in men each year.

 Recurrent respiratory papillomatosis (RRP)

 People with RRP have wart-like growths on their airways.
 These can seriously affect breathing.
 RRP affects both children and adults.
 Children are infected while still in the womb or at birth.
 Males and females are about equally affected.
-Fortunately, RRP is rare but it can be very distressing and is often difficult to treat.

 - Boys and men are as much at risk of HPV infection as girls and women and vaccination provides a very high level of protection against the HPV types that most commonly cause cancer, genital warts or RRP.

 - Vaccination offers protection against infection for at least 10 years and probably for much longer.

 - Vaccination is more effective when a boy is aged under 15.
 This is because he is unlikely to have been exposed to HPV yet and because younger people have a stronger immune response (which is why two doses of the vaccine are adequate for younger people – people aged over 15 need three doses).
 HPV vaccinations can be given from the age of 9.